OutSystems/docs-odc/src/eap/security/security.md

 ### Backup policy

-Each database and data store used in the Platform and Runtime is continuously and incrementally backed up.
+Each database and data store used in the Runtime is continuously and incrementally backed up.
 This enables you to restore data at any point within a 30-day backup retention period.

 ### Encryption at-rest